 RUF - a Danish dualmode concept that uses electric vehicles on conventional streets and a monorail-like automated guideway for longer, higher speed trips under full system control .
 A summary presentation of RUF system concepts (as of June, 2004) is available.
 An update on RUF activities as of August, 2006, is now available, 102 pages, many excellent illustrations, pdf format.
 In May, 2008, an Investors Prospects was published - it's a good description of current status of system at that time.
 Link to a June, 2010, report that analyzes RUF's capacity.

-TEV - an open source presentation of a dualmode concept, featuring small autonomous autos operating on an exclusive elevated, guideway at speeds in excess of 100 mph, very high capacity, using solar panels on the roof of an enclosed running surface, on rubber tires.
+TEV - a presentation of a dualmode concept, featuring small autonomous autos operating on an exclusive elevated, guideway at speeds in excess of 100 mph, very high capacity, using solar panels on the roof of an enclosed running surface, on rubber tires.

 Zesttrans - a Russian dualmode concept, features vehicle carriers that run on rails, also multi-passenger vehicles that also

 run on rails

 TriTrack - describes a vehicle and guideway that would allow automated high speed passenger travel (e.g. 180 mph) as well as slower driven travel on conventional roadways, under development near Austin, Texas.
-ZoomHydro-WaterBeads is a fresh water transport concept using the a similar technology
+ZoomHydro-WaterBeads is a fresh water transport concept using the a modified version of this technology

 Conceptual only or Less Active-to-Inactive